-Al-Rawi defends wage increase for public sector workers
+Al-Rawi defends wage increase for public-sector workers

-Al-Rawi welcomed the benefit this increase will have on workers who fall under his ministry such as those in the Community-Based Environmental Protection and Enhancement Programme (Cepep).
+He also welcomed the increase in the minimum wage for public-sector workers as announced in the 2024/2025 budget, especially for workers who fall under his ministry, such as those in the Community-Based Environmental Protection and Enhancement Programme (Cepep).

 He made these comments during a tour of the Southex Expo 2024 at Gulf City Mall, La Romaine on October 2.

-In his budget presentation in the House of Representatives on September 30, Finance Minister Colm Imbert identified Cepep workers among those who will benefit from the minimum wage for public sector being increased from $20.50 an hour to $22.50 an hour.
+In his budget presentation in the House of Representatives on September 30, Finance Minister Colm Imbert identified Cepep workers among those who will benefit from the minimum wage for the public sector being increased from $20.50 an hour to $22.50 an hour.

-Al-Rawi said, "For the 10,000 Cepep workers, there are a whole cohort of those people that actually are at minimum wage and therefore the $500 a month extra that may come to (as a result of the increased wage) is a material and good beneficial reallocation of monies."
+Al-Rawi said, "For the 10,000 Cepep workers, there are a whole cohort of those people that actually are at minimum wage, and therefore the $500 a month extra that may come to (as a result of the increased wage) is a material and good beneficial reallocation of monies."

 He then sweetened the deal, increasing the offer for 2020-2022 to five per cent “even in the face of our challenging financial circumstances.”